AdaCore/learn/content/courses/ada-idioms/chapters/type_punning.rst

 but we're starting with something simple for the sake of illustrating this idiom.

-In the following fragment, type :ada:`Axis_Acceleration` is a signed 16-bit integer type already declared elsewhere:
+In the following fragment, type :ada:`Acceleration` is a signed 16-bit integer type already declared elsewhere:

 .. code-block:: ada

-      type Axis_Acceleration_Pointer is access all Axis_Acceleration
+      type Acceleration_Pointer is access all Acceleration
         with Storage_Size => 0;

-      function As_Axis_Acceleration_Pointer is new Ada.Unchecked_Conversion
+      function As_Acceleration_Pointer is new Ada.Unchecked_Conversion
-        (Source => System.Address, Target => Axis_Acceleration_Pointer);
+        (Source => System.Address, Target => Acceleration_Pointer);

-The access type is not pool-specific, but that is optional.
+The access type is general, not pool-specific, but that is optional.
 We tell the compiler to reserve no storage for the access type because an allocation would be an error that we want the compiler to catch.
 Whether or not the compiler actually reserves storage for an individual access type is